LHC Study of Third-Generation Scalar Leptoquarks with Machine-Learned Likelihoods: Analysis Strategy with Unbinned Machine-Learned Likelihoods

 For each value of $m(LQ_3^{u/d})$, we trained a supervised per-event classifier, using the {\tt XGBoost} toolkit~\cite{Chen:2016btl,Chen:2016:XST:2939672.2939785}, with 500k events per class (balanced data set), as a binary classifier to distinguish signal ($S$) from background ($B$).
 In the background sample, we consider the relative weight of each background channel by its relative contribution after applying our selection cuts.
 For further details about the algorithm employed, the code is available at~\cite{MLL-LQ-code}.
 In the left panel of Fig.~\ref{XGBoost-outputs} we present the feature importance score, considering the gain metric that measures the relative contribution of the corresponding feature.
 A higher value of this metric when compared to another feature implies it is more important for generating a prediction.
 We employ the same data set as in Fig.~\ref{distributions}, and as anticipated before, $p_T(\tau)$, $E_T^\text{miss}$, and $H_T$ are the most relevant features.
 For different values of $m(LQ^{u/d}_3)$ there are small changes in the hierarchy, although the general trend is not modified.

 The output of the ML classifier, $o(x)$, for this example is shown on the right panel of Fig.~\ref{XGBoost-outputs} when tested with only pure background or pure signal new samples, blue and red histograms, respectively.
 The output, $o(x) \in [0,1]$, quantifies if an event is either signal-like (near 1) or background-like (near 0).
-Within our setup, we obtained an area under the ROC curve of 0.992.
+Within our setup, we obtained an area under the receiver operating characteristic (ROC) curve of 0.992.

 To estimate the exclusion limits in this work, we will exploit the entire discriminant ML output by comparing a binned and an unbinned approach.
+It is known that the binning process has an inherent drawback associated to the loss of information of the probability densities of each event inside each bin, which in turn impacts in the likelihood estimation, potentially decreasing the significance.
+This loss of information can be reduced by making the bin width small enough, but this solution is usually limited by the finite statistics, that renders the binned likelihood density estimation unreliable for large number of bins.
+On the other hand, unbinned methods not only preserve the granularity of individual data points, potentially offering a more accurate representation, but also allow greater flexibility in capturing complex distributions and subtle patterns in the data because they do not average information across bins.

-For the first one, the traditional Binned Likelihood (BL) method~\cite{Cowan:2010js} is used, where a likelihood function is built as the product of Poisson probability functions.
+For the histogram-based approach, the traditional Binned Likelihood (BL) method~\cite{Cowan:2010js} is used, where a likelihood function is built as the product of Poisson probability functions.
 Then, the full ML output is binned to find the expected number of signal and background events in each bin (see the histograms in the right panel of Fig.~\ref{XGBoost-outputs}).